Kierantaylorsprojects/Analyzing_employee_data_using_SQL/README.md

-# Pewlett Hackard SQL Analysis

-## Overview of Project
+# Organizing_employee_data_using_SQL

-The purpose of this project was to analyze Company employees during the 1980s and 1990s.
-All that remains of the employee database from that time period were six CSV files.
+## In this project, I used SQL to analyze a companies employees during the 1980's and 1990's using data from 6 CSV files.

-Data modeling, data engineering, and data analysis were completed for the analysis.
-Specifically, the following steps were completed:
+## More speficially, I designed a SQL database and created six tables to correspond with the six different CSV files.

+## I then completed queries to answer key HR questions.

+## Once this was completed I used QuickDBD and pgAdmin to create the ERDs.

+## I then finished this project by running multiple queries to generate the reports.

 <ul> •	Designed an SQL database </ul>
 <ul> •	Created six tables to correspond to the six CSV files </ul>
 <ul> •	Imported data from the CSV files </ul>